 The French Market is the oldest public market in the country, founded as a Native American trading post in the same spot in 1791.
 Today, you’ll find a mix of typical and creative foods, a farmers market, handicrafts, clothing, beauty supplies, artwork and lots of buskers adding to the bustling atmosphere.

 Tip: If visiting in June, don’t miss the market’s Creole Tomato Festival, featuring live music and cooking demos and tastings centered around Creole tomatoes.

 Explore Louis Armstrong Park

 While New Orleans is the birthplace of jazz, the 31-acre (13 hectare) Louis Armstrong Park may be its literal place of birth.
 Located in New Orleans’ Treme neighborhood, the free-to-enjoy park is where you’ll find Congo Square, where slaves would meet on Sundays, the day of rest, in the 1800s to practice their culture.
 This included dance and music — from bamboula drums to banjos — which eventually melded with French sounds to create New Orleans Jazz.
 Today Congo Square still regularly holds drum circles.
 Moreover, Louis Armstrong Park is home to jazz-inspired statues — including one of Armstrong himself –, as well as the Mahalia Jackson Center for the Performing Arts and Perseverance Hall, a Greek Revival-style cultural center dating back to 1808 that’s still open for special events.

 *Cover Photo by Heather Elias CC BY

-Or looking to stay somewhere sleek and modern?
+Looking to stay somewhere sleek and modern?